 Eligibility for financial aid

-Most students qualify for some type of financial aid.
-You must meet all of the following eligibility criteria for most types of financial aid.
-More information on eligibility for federal financial aid is available from Federal Student Aid.
+Many students qualify for some type of financial aid.
+The eligibility requirements for most types of financial aid are below.
+You can find more information at Federal Student Aid.

 Formal admission is different from just taking classes.
 Most financial aid requires admission to a degree-seeking program.

 There is limited aid available for non-degree and certificate-seeking students.

 Financial aid awards are based on the number of credits you are enrolled in.
 Review the undergraduate credit requirements for financial aid.